insin/sacrum/README.rst

 In the above template names, ``'admin'`` is a namespace.

-When loading templates, AdminViews first attempts to load a template using the namespace which was provided when it was instantiated, so to override one of its templates, you just need to define a template named using your own namespace, leading.
+When loading templates, ModelAdminViews first attempts to load a template using the namespace which was provided when it was instantiated, so to override one of its templates, you just need to define a template named using your own namespace, leading.